 Net sales for the fiscal year ended August 31, 2010, declined approximately 2% compared with fiscal 2009.
 Market conditions remained challenging in fiscal 2010 with new U.S. non-residential construction declining 15% compared to the prior year due to weak economic conditions.
-Approximately 4% of the comparative annual decline in sales was due to unfavorable changes in product prices and the mix of products sold ("price/mix"), particularly in the non-residential commercial and industrial channel and certain international markets.
+Approximately 4% of the comparative annual decline in sales was due to unfavorable changes in price/mix, particularly in the non-residential commercial and industrial channel and certain international markets.
 Although it is not possible to precisely quantify the separate impact of price and product mix changes, the Company estimates that a majority of the decline was due to lower product selling prices in certain channels and geographies.
 Higher sales volume primarily related to the additional sales from acquired businesses and other investments made by the Company partially offset the negative impact of price/mix on net sales.
-The acquisitions of the lighting controls businesses in the prior year contributed approximately 3% in incremental net sales during the current year.
-In addition, the translation impact of the stronger dollar on international sales contributed approximately one percentage point to current year net sales.
+The acquisitions of the lighting controls businesses in fiscal 2009 contributed approximately 3% in incremental net sales during fiscal 2010.
+In addition, the translation impact of the stronger dollar on international sales contributed approximately one percentage point to fiscal 2010 net sales.